Warhammer 40,000: Supplements and expansions

 There are many variations to the rules and army lists that are available for use, typically with an opponent's consent.
 These rules are found in the Games Workshop publication White Dwarf, on the Games Workshop website, or in the Forge World Imperial Armour publications.

 The rules of Warhammer 40,000 are designed for games between 500 and 3000 points, with the limits of a compositional framework called the Force Organisation Chart making games with larger point values difficult to play.
 In response to player comments, the Apocalypse rules expansion was introduced to allow 3000+ point games to be played.
 Players might field an entire 1000-man Chapter of Space Marines rather than the smaller detachment of around 30–40 typically employed in a standard game.
 Apocalypse also contains rules for using larger war machines such as Titans.
 The latest rules for Apocalypse based on the Warhammer 40,000 rules are found in Chapter Approved 2017, while a boxed set also entitled Apocalypse with an entirely different rules base was released in 2019.

 Cities of Death (the revamp of Codex Battlezone: Cityfight) introduces rules for urban warfare and guerrilla warfare, and so-called "stratagems", including traps and fortifications.
-It also has sections on modelling city terrain and provides examples of armies and army lists modeled around the theme of urban combat.
+It also has sections on modelling city terrain and provides examples of armies and army lists modelled around the theme of urban combat.
 This work was updated to 7th Edition with the release of Shield of Baal: Leviathan and to 8th edition in Chapter Approved 2018.

 Planetstrike, released in 2009, sets rules allowing players to represent the early stages of a planetary invasion.
 It introduces new game dynamics, such as dividing the players into an attacker and a defender, each having various tactical benefits tailored to their role; for example, the attacker may deep strike all infantry, jump infantry and monstrous creatures onto the battlefield, while the defender may set up all the terrain on the battlefield.
 Planetstrike was updated to the 8th edition of the game in Chapter Approved 2017.

 Planetary Empires, released in August 2009, allows players to coordinate full-scale campaigns containing multiple battles, each using standard rules or approved supplements such as Planetstrike, Cities of Death or Apocalypse.
 Progress through the campaign is tracked using hexagonal tiles to represent the current control of territories within the campaign.
 The structure is similar to Warhammer Fantasy's Mighty Empires.
 The set has been out of production for many years.

 Battle Missions, released in March 2010, contained a series of 'missions' with specific objectives.
 Each faction had three specific missions which could be played; these missions are determined by a dice roll and are usually chosen from the missions meant for the two armies being used.
 They still used the standard rules from the Warhammer 40,000 rule book.
 The Battle Missions format was never updated for 8th or 9th editions and is no longer compatible with the current iteration of the game.